cakephp/upgrade/README.md

 Upgrade tool as standalone application for CakePHP meant to facilitate migrating from CakePHP 2.x to 3.x.

-It also supports the minor upgrades in 3.x - up until 3.5.
+It also supports the minor upgrades in 3.x - up until currently 3.6+.

 **Warning** This tool is still under development and doesn't handle all aspects of migrating.